Happenin'

 The interest quiz helps personalize each user's list of event options, eliminating uninteresting choices.

-One thing that still bothered me while I developed the mid-fi prototypes was the "list view" feature.
-It didn't do nearly enough to eliminate decision fatigue, which was a pain point I felt compelled to focus on.
+One thing that still bothered us while we developed the mid-fi prototypes was the "list view" feature.
+It didn't do nearly enough to eliminate decision fatigue, which was a pain point we felt compelled to focus on.

-To combat this, I drew inspiration from dating apps to develop Happenin's coolest feature - "swipe view"!
-I kept map view as an option, as well, to make it easy for users to find nearby events at a glance.
+To combat this, we drew inspiration from dating apps to develop Happenin's coolest feature - "swipe view"!
+We kept map view as an option, as well, to make it easy for users to find nearby events at a glance.

 Swipe View